knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Initiate the Sign-in Flow
 -------------------------

-Let's add a "Sign in with Google" button on the homepage and attach a jQuery click event listener to it:
+Let's add a "Connect Google+" button on the homepage and attach a jQuery click event listener to it:

 .. code-block:: html+jinja